-Halloween West JV Project

-- Detailed soil sampling and geological mapping programs completed over the western extension of the prospective Halloween VMS-target horizon - Soil sampling and mapping also completed across a newly identified prospective copper-bearing horizon in the east of the project area. - Assay results are awaited
+- Coherent, low-order Cu-Zn-Co anomaly defined by detailed soil sampling over the south-west portion of the JFZ target area; and - Ultra-detailed gravity survey completed over the Homer Volcanic Corridor to assist in defining key VHMS target horizons directly along strike from the DeGrussa mine. - Halloween West JV Project Detailed soil sampling and mapping completed across new targets - Detailed soil sampling and geological mapping programs completed over the western extension of the prospective Halloween VMS-target horizon; and - Soil sampling and mapping also completed across a newly identified prospective copper-bearing horizon in the east of the project area; - Cash reserves of \$17.3M at Quarter-end.